alexholcombe/MOTcircularClean/README.md

 -Improve anonymisation algorithm

 ## Eyetracking

-For fixation report analysis from EDF files, see https://github.com/alexholcombe/MOTcircular/tree/master/dataPreprocess file
+For [Fixation Report](https://docs.google.com/document/d/1o3IirKJTU_yfOrlNHWl6cmx1fj1j6vFzhXw-UFje_jw/edit) analysis from EDF files, see [this code](https://github.com/alexholcombe/MOTcircular/tree/master/dataPreprocess)

 Drift correction: will need to be done at the analysis stage because we are not able to re-calibrate the eyetracker.